Platform Guide

 Mariana Tek: The Boutique-First Alternative

 Mariana Tek launched in 2016 with a specific focus on boutique fitness.
-It was acquired by Xplor Technologies in 2022 and has since become the platform of choice for many franchise networks, including Club Pilates, Pure Barre, barre3, and others.
+It was acquired by Xplor Technologies in 2022 and has since become the platform of choice for major franchise networks — Club Pilates, Pure Barre, barre3, and others all run on it.
+If you're on one of those brands, your platform choice has already been made for you.

 What Mariana Tek does well